arnaou/fair_gc/README.md

 ## License

-This project is licensed under the **MIT license**.
+This project is licensed under the **GPLv3**.

 See [LICENSE](LICENSE) for more information.

 ## Acknowledgements

-> **[?]**
-> If your work was funded by any organization or institution, acknowledge their support here.
-> In addition, if your work relies on other software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.
+Some of the code used in this project is adapted from the work by Paul Seghers.
+The project was conducted as part of his M.Sc. thesis in 2024.

+The original code can be found in the [GraPE](https://github.com/aerte/GraPE) repository.